Make a scene

 The scene changes to more muted tones, caused by the atmospheric effects.

-The scene looks more realistic, but the real world usually has cloud cover.
-To make your scene look as much like the real world as possible, you'll add a layer of clouds.
-The cloud imagery layer you want to add is saved on ArcGIS Online, but you can add it directly to your project in ArcGIS Pro without exiting the application.
+The scene looks more realistic, world waterways may shrink or become less visible due to runoff and/or changes in size.
+To make the waterways easily visible, you'll add a layer South America waterways.
+The waterways layer you want to add is saved on ArcGIS Online, but you can add it directly to your project in ArcGIS Pro without exiting the application.

 - On the Map tab, in the Layer group, click the Add Data button (don't click the Add Data drop-down menu below the button).